Leffffff/re2/README.md

 Works like non-iterable RegExp matchAll.

-Exec returns all results in 2D array where each result consist of [fullmatch, ...captureMathces].
+Exec returns all results in a 2D array where each result consists of [fullmatch, ...captureMathces].

 Example: